-The median annual salary for a construction manager in the US was $97,180, as of May 2020 .
-The US Bureau of Labor Statistics predicts that this field will continue to be in demand, with projected job growth of 11 percent between 2020 and 2030.
+The median annual salary for a construction manager in the US was $98,890, as of June 2022 .
+The US Bureau of Labor Statistics (BLS) predicts that this field will continue to be in demand, with projected job growth of 11 percent between 2020 and 2030.

 Construction projects vary from industrial, commercial, and residential to more specialized projects, like roads, bridges, and monuments.
 Because of the diversity of projects, some construction managers specialize in one particular niche.

 Some focus on smaller renovation-type projects, while others oversee massive new builds or focus solely on transportation infrastructure.
 Take a look at this breakdown of some of the different types of construction management positions: